 Colin Turner | Orchard Gardens Pilot School

 Colin Turner is a passionate believer in the power of young people to make social change.
-For over a decade, Colin has worked with youth in the areas of youth development, activism, leadership, and education.
+For over a decade, Colin has worked with youth in the areas of youth development, activism, leadership, and equitable education.
 An advocate for national service, he spent a year as an Americorps VISTA volunteer in 2006-2007 in Boston.
 Returning to direct service with youth, he became a Youth Worker for MissionSAFE, a small trauma-informed youth development program in Roxbury, coaching young people in academic skills, job/life skills, and civic advocacy.
 Colin began teaching in the classroom with Teach For America in 2010, in Lawrence, MA.
-Since then, he has taught History, ELA, and Humanities in both charter and public school settings, and is entering his fifth year teaching 8th grade Civics in Boston Public Schools.
+Since then, he has taught History, ELA, and Humanities in both charter and public school settings, and is entering his sixth year teaching 8th grade Civics in Boston Public Schools.

 Kendra Whitman | John Marshall Mid-High School

-Oklahoma City, Oklahoma
+Oklahoma City, Oklahoma 2018-2020

 Kendra joined Generation Citizen in 2017 as a teacher at John Marshall High School in Oklahoma City, Oklahoma.
 She has been teaching for five years, three of those as a Senior Government teacher.
 She is helping pilot Generation Citizen in Oklahoma where the need for Action Civics is great.
 Her students fall into several demographics that are vulnerable, including minority and low income.
 This lends her student’s unique perspectives about local issues and sparks a passion for change.
 Her classes participated in their first Civics Day in December 2017 with one class earning a Class Change Maker award.
 She is very dedicated to arming her students with knowledge and tools to help them navigate their local governments.